CCBDA-UPC/Assignments-2020/Lab01.md

 ## Task 1.10:
 Create an S3 bucket and synchronize your repository there.
 Take a screenshot of the browser window showing your S3 bucket.
 Include that screenshot in your local repository, on your laptop, with the name `Lab1.S3Bucket.png`.

-**Q111: How long have you been working on this session?
+**Questions: How long have you been working on this session?
 What have been the main difficulties you have faced and how have you solved them?** Add your answers to `README.md`.

 # How to submit this assignment: